peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ## Who is this project intended for? {-}

-* Content Creators / Marketing Agencies can get a better understanding of the audience which would help tailor content
+* Content Creators / Marketing Agencies who want to better understand their audience and tailor their content effectively
 * Data Science enthusiasts, as they might get new ideas for how to use R (for beginners) or see other people's analyses (for intermediates)
-* Those that are generally interested in YouTube
+* those generally interested in YouTube

 ## Why this dataset? {-}

 YouTube has been an influential source of knowledge both in my professional life as well in my personal goals/ambitions.
-Thus, I thought it would be interesting to **explore** this dataset, gather **insights** and understand the more about the platform.
+Thus, I thought it would be interesting to **explore** this dataset and gather **insights** in order to better understand the platform.

 ## Key Insights: {-}

-* Canada has a significantly different profile with more unique trending videos (60%) versus Great Britain (8%) and The United States of America (16%)
+* despite a similar number of total trending videos, **Canada has more unique videos** (60%) versus Great Britain (8%) and The United States of America (16%)
-* Most videos in CA only trend for 1-2 days (80%) versus GB and US where it isn't uncommon to trend for up to 10 days (highest 38 days)
+* **most videos in CA only trend for 1-2 days** (80%) versus GB and US where it isn't uncommon to trend for up to 10 days (highest 38 days), showing a need for consistent innovation
+* generally, **75% of videos trend within their first day** and **95% of videos trend within the first 5 days**.
+In CA, videos usually take 1-2 days to reach trending, while in the US and UK it could take up to 5-7 days
-* Only 25% of all videos receive over 1 million views and 5% receive over 5 million
+* **only 25% of all videos receive over 1 million views** and **5% receive over 5 million**
-* Music and Entertainment are the most prominent categories
+* **Music** and **Entertainment** are the most common trending categories
-* News&Politics is the most controversial category (as judged by % of dislikes), while Pets&Animals and Comedy are the least disliked
+* **News & Politics** is the most controversial category (as judged by % of dislikes), while **Pets & Animals** and **Comedy** are the least disliked

 ## What are Trending Videos and why are they important? {-}

 Trending videos work alongside the home page to provide users with content to watch.
-While the home page is **highly personalised** (via the YouTube algorithm) on previous views, what the user watched longest, engagement, subscriptions, the trending page is **very broad and identical across all accounts**.
-Since it shows this feed to hundreds of thousands of accounts, it serves as a great source of views for content creators (think viral videos).
+While the home page is **highly personalised** (via the YouTube algorithm) based on previous views, what the user watched longest, engagement, subscriptions, the trending page is **very broad and identical across all accounts**.
+Since it shows this feed to millions of users, it serves as a great source of views for content creators (think viral videos).

 ![YouTube Trending Page](_support files/Trending Example.png)